 - You will be listened to and your concerns will be taken seriously.

 - Your concerns will be looked into fully and fairly.

 - You will be involved in decision-making and trained staff will work with you to stop the abuse and agree with you steps to protect you from further harm.

 - You will get advice about the help and support available.

-There are times when they will need to share information with partner organisations to help improve your safety and well being.
+They will work on what is important to keeping the person safe and what the person's wishes are.
+There are times when they will need to share information with partner organisations to help improve safety and well being.